bpasero/rssowl-target/README.md

 ## Run from Eclipse

 * click on Run > Run Configurations from the menu
-* click on "Launch RSSOwl 2.0"
+* click on "Launch RSSOwl 2.0" from "Eclipse Application"
 * click the "Plug-ins" tab
 * uncheck all plugins from the "Target Platform"
 * click on "Add required plug-ins"